simoncozens/simoncozens.github.io/_posts/2021-05-08-userspace-and-designspace.md

 Variable fonts have axes, and those axes have points on them to determine the location.
 Those points have two different coordinate systems: userspace is, unsurprisingly, what you show to the user, and designspace is, also unsurprisingly, the one that the designer uses.
 Sometimes they're the same.
 But sometimes they're not.
 Sometimes you want to give the user a different range of values to select.
 I'm going to use [Nunito](https://fonts.google.com/specimen/Nunito) as my example for this piece.

 Nunito's weight axis, in the design, is based on the stem width.
-So the light end, the axis minimum, is 42 because the stem is 42 units wide, while the heavy end, the axis maximum is 208 units wide.
+So the light end, the axis minimum, is 42 because the stem is 42 units wide, while the heavy end, the axis maximum, is 208 units wide.
 These are the designspace coordinates.

 But we want to show the user a more CSS-friendly weight axis, running from 200 to 1000.
 The sliders on our UI will run from 200 to 100, not from 42 to 208.
 These are the userspace coordinates.